The Greenville Oaks Church of Christ is led by elders who are responsible for the spiritual growth and welfare of every Greenville Oaks member.

 Proactive Care includes:

 - Hosting “meetings of encouragement” for members with special needs or individual ministries.

 - Working closely with shepherding ministry teams and staff to share burdens and to assist in crisis intervention as we prayerfully deal with the wounds and family conflict of spiritual battles of our brothers and sisters in Christ.

 - Working closely with teams such as Celebrate Recovery to build upon spiritual formation within the church family.

 - Encouraging members of the body of Christ to physically and spiritually care for each other (primarily through Connecting Point group communities).

 - Raising up leaders and shepherds as we engage them in the shepherding process.

 - Actively pursuing Christ-centered relationships with potential leaders and future shepherds, and others in their sphere of influence by involving them in the delivery of shepherding care.

 - Facilitating shepherding ministry updates, keeping the full elder body informed about ministry activities.

-The Governance Team consists of three or four elders, the Executive Minister and Lead Minister.
+The Governance Team consists of two or four elders, the Executive Minister and Lead Minister.
 This team processes as much non-shepherding responsibility as possible, therefore, allowing most of the elders to concentrate on shepherding.
 These responsibilities (church management, vision management and day-to-day operating decisions such as financial, legal, personnel, ministry guidance, and church communication) are delegated by the entire elder group to the Governance Team, which in turn may delegate operational matters to ministers, ministry leaders, ministry teams, task forces, church staff and other members.